dlkw/ceylon-graphql/README.md

 This is pretty much working, using serial execution only.
 At the moment, it's a big paradigm issue how to implement some framework or library in Ceylon:
 Should it generally be implemented using some async/event loop approach or just in a "JVM conventional" call-and-return-result way?
-This may be discussed in issue #3.
+This may be discussed in #3

 In several places errors during execution just throw instead of nicely presenting the error in the GraphQL response.
 This is the next thing to tackle.